How to Use the GitLab Proxy in CI

 TIL: How to Deploy 'Multiple' Sites on One GitLab Page Site

 I have a repo which I use to store all of my conference and similar talks.
 This repo includes any code examples and most importantly the slides.
 At the moment all the slides are RevealJS “sites”, which means it’s a presentation built in HTML.
 Now I would like to have all my talks deployed to single GitLab pages site.
-For example something like: https://hmajid2301.io/talks/an-intro-to-pocketbase/ https://hmajid2301.io/talks/docker-as-a-dev-tool/ So how can we do this ? ...
+For example something like: https://hmajid2301.io/talks/an-intro-to-pocketbase/ https://hmajid2301.io/talks/docker-as-a-dev-tool/ So how can we do this ?
+Simple!
+In our job to deploy the site we just need to add public/docker-as-a-dev-tool and public/an-intro-to-pocketbase respectively.
+Which ever path we provide is that path we will be able to access those slides on. ...

 TIL: How to Run Parallel Jobs on Gitlab CI (Different Stages)

 TIL: How to Run Parallel Jobs on Gitlab CI (Different Stages) If you are familiar with Gitlab CI you probably know that jobs in the same stages will run in parallel.
 However you can also run jobs in different stages at the same time.
-Let’s see our .gitlab-ci.yml looks like this: stages: - test - deploy format: stage: test script: - task format lint: stage: test script: - task lint deploy:preview: stage: deploy only: - merge_request image: docker script: - task deploy So for my use case when a user creates a merge request, I want to run some tests against the code, such as linting and formatting. ...
+Let’s see our .gitlab-ci.yml looks like this: stages: - test - deploy format: stage: test script: - task format lint: stage: test script: - task lint deploy:preview: stage: deploy only: - merge_request image: docker script: - task deploy So for my use case when a user creates a merge request, I want to run some tests against the code, such as linting and formatting.
+But also deploy my app to a preview environment.
+Whilst these jobs belong to different stages. ...

 How Can We Update GitLab CI on the Status of the Netlify Deploy Part I